HabanaAI/Setup_and_Install/utils/intel_gaudi_health_screen/README.md

-# Habana Health Screen 1.0.0
+# Intel Gaudi Health Screen 2.0.0

-A large scale Gaudi cluster contains a lot of moving parts.
+A large scale Intel Gaudi cluster contains a lot of moving parts.
 To ensure distributed training proceeds smoothly, it is recommended to check the cluster network health.
 Troubleshooting issues on a large cluster can be a tedious act.
-To simplify the debugging process the **Habana Health Screen** (HHS) tool has been developed to verify the cluster network health through a suite of diagnostic tests.
+To simplify the debugging process the **Intel Gaudi Health Screen** (IGHS) tool has been developed to verify the cluster network health through a suite of diagnostic tests.
 The test includes checking gaudi port status, running small workloads, and running standard collective operations arcoss multiple systems

-HHS is capable of running on a Kubernetes cluster or on a baremetal cluster.
+IGHS is capable of running on a Kubernetes cluster or on a baremetal cluster.
 It is an active scan, which will block other users from training on a gaudi systems until the scans are complete.
-At the end of the scans, HHS produces a CSV report detailing the state of each gaudi card.
+At the end of the scans, IGHS produces a CSV report detailing the state of each gaudi card.

-It is reccomended to run HHS in the below scenarios:
+It is reccomended to run IGHS in the below scenarios:

 * After a system upgrade/update
 * Before running a long term training
 * Pinpointing problematic systems in a cluster if a problem can't be isolated to a single system

-HHS runs a multi-tiered configurable scan:
+IGHS runs a multi-tiered configurable scan:

 * Level 1 - Individual System Diagnostics
 * Level 2 - Multi-System Communication Diagnostics